itteco/oembed-api/README.md

 # oEmbed API for open-source projects and embeds publishers

-[Iframely](https://iframely.com) makes an open embeds API available for the use in your open-source project.
+[Iframely](https://iframely.com) makes open embeds API available for the use in your open-source project.
 Or, if you publish embeds, this open API can present your embeds to be discovered by developers via [oEmbed](http://oembed.com) protocol.

 ## For your open-source project